nsbgn/swayq/README.md

 This repository contains the `i3jq` application, which adds internal functions corresponding to i3's [IPC spec][ipc] on top of [`gojq`][gojq], such as `ipc::subscribe` and `ipc::run_command`.
-It also offers modules for common tasks, such as navigating the layout tree.
+It also offers a `tree` module for navigating the layout tree.
 Finally, in the [`contrib/`](./contrib/) directory, you will find filters to achieve some useful behaviour.

 Much of this would also be achievable with a simple shell script that ties together `jq`/`gojq` with `i3msg`/`swaymsg`.
 However, the `i3jq`